vmikk/GSMc-Fungi.github.io/docs/index.md

 ## About

 Fungi are an incredibly diverse group of organisms that play a crucial role in providing a wide range of ecosystem services.
 Despite their importance, fungi have received far less attention compared to animals and plants.
 As a result, we have limited knowledge about the distribution patterns and conservation needs of fungi.
 **The Global Soil Mycobiome Consortium (GSMc)**, led by researchers in the [Mycology and Microbiology Center (MMC), University of Tartu](https://mmc.ut.ee/home-1) was initiated in 2015 to fill this gap in our understanding.
-Building on the success of a previous global soil fungal survey (link), the GSMc has significantly expanded the geographical and habitat coverage of soil fungi.
+Building on the success of [a previous global soil fungal survey](https://doi.org/10.1126/science.1256688), the GSMc has significantly expanded the geographical and habitat coverage of soil fungi.
 The current dataset includes 3200 composite samples (comprising a total of 127 263 sub-samples) collected from sites located across 108 different countries.
-(ADD INTERACTIVE MAP HERE) As a result, this dataset is the largest and most comprehensive collection of soil fungal distribution data obtained following standardized procedures.
+As a result, this dataset is the largest and most comprehensive collection of soil fungal distribution data obtained following standardized procedures.
+Our map can be found  [HERE.](sampling_map.md)
 The GSMc dataset is readily available to the public over the [PLutoF repository](https://plutof.ut.ee), allowing researches from around the world to access this invaluable resource.
 An additional mission of the GSMc is to reward contributing researchers with scientific currency – co-authorships.